THE ATGER MUSEUM

 Escragnolles in 1770, he spent his early years

-of health.
-After three years of study, he obtained his
+of medicine.
+After three years of study, he earned his

-the spread of La Marseillaise, which conquered France
+the spread of La Marseillaise, which won over France

 before becoming our national anthem.